How to access EODATA using boto3 on Creodias

 Python 3.12.3

-To install Python on Linux, see How to install Python virtualenv or virtualenvwrapper on CREODIAS
+To install Python on Linux, see How to install Python virtualenv or virtualenvwrapper on Creodias

 No. 4 Obtained access and secret key

 To access EODATA, you need to obtain your access and secret key.
-You can do it by following this article: How to get credentials used for accessing EODATA on a cloud VM on CREODIAS
+You can do it by following this article: How to get credentials used for accessing EODATA on a cloud VM on Creodias

 No. 5 Basic knowledge about Python